ParsaFakhar/Forex-Playwright-News-Gatherer/README.md

 ### Description
 This Python script gathers Forex news using Playwright and processes the data for further analysis.

+depending On Your Choice of Currency, it might pick up data from different sources

+when the script runs, it asks you to choose one of the following currencies and click enter **Current Currencies that are supported:
+> [!IMPORTANT]
+> ['EUR/USD', 'USD/JPY', 'GOLD', 'BTC/USD']

+**Current Websites that are Used to gather information:
+> [!IMPORTANT]
+> ['https://www.fxstreet.com', 'www.forexfactory.com', 'www.myfxbook.com', 'https://finviz.com']

 ### Prerequisites
 Make sure you have the following installed:
 - Python 3.x